ggrg/docs/ELK/ELKSetup.md

 ## L1P_Index population

 The L1P_Index is populated by the Logstash component of the ELK Stack.
-The following files (log-pipeling.txt, filebeat.yml) found at GitHub’s interop-elk repo contains a Logstash pipeline used to populate the custom L1P_Index elasticsearch index.
+The following files (log-pipeling.txt, filebeat.yml) found at GitHub's interop-elk repo contains a Logstash pipeline used to populate the custom L1P_Index elasticsearch index.

 log-pipeline.txt